Back to Learning Center

 Tamper-Evident Hash Chain

 This is the part most EMRs don't have.
 Every audit log entry stores a SHA-256 hash of its own contents combined with the hash of the previous entry, forming an unbroken cryptographic chain.
 If anyone, including a database administrator with direct table access, modifies, inserts, or deletes a past row, every subsequent hash becomes invalid and the tampering is mathematically detectable.
-A built-in Verify endpoint walks the entire chain for your facility and reports either INTACT (everything matches) or TAMPERED (with the specific row IDs that don't add up).
+Aeglero can run a full chain verification for your facility on request and produce a report identifying any broken entries.
 The verification action itself is logged, so even integrity checks leave an audit trail.
+The hash columns are also included in every CSV export, so an outside auditor can independently verify the chain on the file you give them.
 This satisfies the ONC §170.315(d)(2) tamper-resistance requirement that most EMRs handwave around.

 Searching and Filtering Logs